Blockpass Price Tops $0.0019 on Top Exchanges (PASS)

-Blockpass (CURRENCY:PASS) traded down 0.4% against the dollar during the one day period ending at 0:00 AM Eastern on January 14th.
-One Blockpass coin can now be purchased for about $0.0019 or 0.00000004 BTC on major exchanges.
-During the last seven days, Blockpass has traded 9.7% lower against the dollar.
-Blockpass has a total market cap of $318,544.54 and $3,619.00 worth of Blockpass was traded on exchanges in the last 24 hours.
+Blockpass (CURRENCY:PASS) traded flat against the US dollar during the one day period ending at 18:00 PM E.T. on January 16th.
+During the last seven days, Blockpass has traded 2.4% lower against the US dollar.
+Blockpass has a total market cap of $319,815.44 and approximately $39.00 worth of Blockpass was traded on exchanges in the last day.
+One Blockpass coin can now be purchased for about $0.0019 or 0.00000004 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.